 If elevating your leg, be sure it is from ankle to groin with nothing “pressing in” to the back of your leg thus possibly reducing blood flow from foot to body.

-If you experience any of the following while you are in hospital, call a nurse immediately:
+If you experience any of the following after your procedure, notify a health professional immediately:

 If you have any of these signs after you have left hospital, telephone your doctor immediately or go straight to the Emergency Department of any hospital.
 Advise them of your recent surgery.